Total Dissolved Solids (TDS)

 Sponsored Links

-When a boiler generates steam, impurities in the feed water will concentrate.
-When the concentration of impurities becomes higher, foam is generated and the volume of the boiling water increases, resulting in more and more low quality wet steam generated.
+When a boiler generates steam impurities in the feed water will concentrate in the boiler water.
+When the concentration of impurities becomes higher, foam is generated and the volume of the boiling water starts to increase.
+As a result - more and more low quality wet steam will be generated.

-The concentration of impurities is often termed TDS - Total Dissolved Solids (ppm) and can be measured using the conductivity or density method.
+The concentration of impurities is often termed TDS - Total Dissolved Solids (ppm) and can be measured using a conductivity or density method.

 Measuring TDS with the density method